Ty Stanton, Human Resources Director

 Most Commonwealth employees appointed to a permanent, full-time salaried position and certain wage positions must participate in the State Employees' Retirement System (SERS) from the first day of employment.
 Both the employee and the Commonwealth make regular contributions to the employee's retirement account.
 Under the current State Employees' Retirement System, the employee contribution rate is 6.25 percent of their salary for the basic retirement benefits.
 Members receive an annual statement of the amount of money in their individual accounts, including the interest it has earned.
 The employee's contribution is deferred for federal tax purposes.

-For most employees, full retirement under the SERS is available after 35 years of service or attainment of age 60 with three years of service.
-Corrections Officers and other employees who, through their job classification, have care, custody, and control of inmates, may be eligible for full retirement at age 50 with three years of service.
-Disability retirement and vesting, or actuarially reduced benefits, are available after five years of service.
+For most employees, full retirement under the SERS is available after 35 years of service or attainment of age 65 with three years of service.
+Corrections Officers and other employees who, through their job classification, have care, custody, and control of inmates, may be eligible for full retirement at age 55 with three years of service.
+Disability retirement is available after five years of service and an employee with 10 years of service will be fully vested.

-Other benefits include a Family Care Account Program (FCAP), Family Care Leave Without Pay with Benefits, Paid Military Leave, Military Leave Without Pay, Paid Sick Leave, Sick Leave Without Pay with Benefits, credit union membership, direct deposit, paid group term life insurance, and the State Employee Assistance Program (SEAP).
-The maximum amount of life insurance coverage available is $40,000.
-It is a term insurance policy and is equal to the nearest $1,000 of the employee's annual salary, which is updated the first pay period of each January until the maximum is reached.
-The work-related accidental death benefit is an additional $10,000.
+Other benefits include Paid Military Leave, Military Leave Without Pay, Paid Sick Leave, Sick Leave Without Pay with Benefits, credit union membership, direct deposit, paid group term life insurance, and the State Employee Assistance Program (SEAP).